Section 7.300 - Design Standards for S.W.I.M.

 7. DIFFUSE FLOW REQUIREMENT.

-Diffuse flow of runoff shall be maintained in the buffer by dispersing concentrated flow and reestablishing vegetation.
+Diffuse Flow Requirement.
+Diffuse flow of runoff shall be maintained in the buffer by dispersing concentrated flow through the use of level spreaders or other such devices to create sheet flow and by reestablishing vegetation.
 Techniques for providing diffuse flow are specified in the Charlotte-Mecklenburg BMP Design Manual.

 8. PONDS THAT INTERSECT THE STREAM CHANNEL.